For Physicians, Residents & Students

 A. Critical Care Fellows at Englewood Hospital and Medical Center rotate here from Mount Sinai Medical Center (as above).
 We have been very successful in helping our graduates obtain the fellowships of their choice.
-However over the last few years Cardiology and GI fellowships have become extraordinarily competitive as the number of positions has decreased.
+However over the last few years Cardiology and GI fellowships have become extraordinarily competitive nationwide.

 Q. Is the program accredited?

 A. The Medical Residency at Englewood Hospital and Medical Center is fully accredited by the Accreditation Council on Graduate Medical Education.
-The Mount Sinai School of Medicine Graduate Medical Education Consortium is fully accredited as well.
+The Icahn School of Medicine at Mount Sinai Graduate Medical Education Consortium is fully accredited as well.

-Q. What does the Mount Sinai School of Medicine Sponsorship mean?
+Q. What does the Icahn School of Medicine at Mount Sinai Sponsorship mean?

-A. Sponsorship by the Mount Sinai School of Medicine means:
+A. Sponsorship by the Icahn School of Medicine at Mount Sinai means:

-Faculty has academic appointments at Mount Sinai School of Medicine
+Faculty has academic appointments at the Icahn School of Medicine at Mount Sinai

-Access to the Mount Sinai Library database via the web
+Access to the Icahn School of Medicine at Mount Sinai Library database via the web